The Cube (film): Plot

 A monk enters and disperses his wisdom onto the Man while stating that he is part of the "All."
 Before leaving, the monk gives the Man an orb called the Ramadar which is supposed to hold the meaning of life.
 After the monk leaves, the Ramadar only makes a grinding noise.
 The Man smashes it with the stool to find that inexplicably it is made of strawberry jam inside.
 Arnie comes in and cleans up the broken Ramadar stating that most people break their Ramadar.
-Arnie then leaves with the broken Ramadar and the broken stool.
 After six people bring in a coffin, the Man finds a gun is left in the room.
 Grabbing the gun, the man attempts to shoot himself and ink squirts onto his face.

 All the people he had encountered enter and laugh at him as Arnie states that this is all a joke.
 Enraged, he tells them he's had enough with their tricks and that no matter what happens he knows he is real.
 The Man then leaves the Cube as the people applaud him.
-The Man is then escorted into an office so that the head of the organization can sign his release.
-Once there, the Man reflects on the revelation of his own realness.
-He accidentally cuts himself with a knife while demonstrating and is asked to taste his blood.
+The Man is then escorted into an office so that Dr. Connors (Claude Rae) can sign his release.
+Once there, the Man accidentally cuts himself with a knife and is asked to taste his blood.
 He does so and discovers his blood is strawberry jam.
-The head of the organization and his office fade away to reveal the Man is still trapped in the cube.
+Dr. Connors and his office fade away to reveal the Man is still trapped in the cube.

 As the credits roll, the Man wanders around the room one last time and then sits down on the floor apparently resigned to his fate of never getting out while the band's song is reprised in the background.